appsmithorg/appsmith-docs/website/docs/reference/widgets/button/google-recaptcha.md

 # Configure Google reCAPTCHA

 This guide shows how to integrate [Google reCAPTCHA](https://www.google.com/recaptcha) into your applications, which allows you to verify that only humans can access critical functionalities, improving security.
-This can be integrated with Button widget to prevent bots from clicking the button on your website
+This can be integrated with Button widget to prevent bots from clicking the button.

 ## Prerequisites

-- A Google account to access the reCAPTCHA service.
+- A [Google account](https://www.google.com/recaptcha/admin) to access the reCAPTCHA service.
+- An active [Google Cloud Platform](https://cloud.google.com/?hl=en) project to configure reCAPTCHA.

 ## Register reCAPTCHA with Google